 *Sausage Blueberry Breakfast Casserole (pictured below) THIS IS THE PLACE!!

-When you make this recipe, and I hope you do, I'd appreciate it if you'd take a moment to leave a star rating on the recipe card and briefly comment on why you rated it as you did.
-FYI - Google appreciates recipe ratings and, in turn, will share my recipes with more people.
-Thank you so much!!
+When you make this recipe (and I hope that you will), I'd appreciate it if you'd take the time to come back and give it a star rating along with a comment on why you rated as you did.
+Search engines such as Google appreciate comments and ratings and, in turn, will show my recipes to more people.
+Please look for the pink star rating box within the printable recipe card.
+Thank you!!

 Printable Recipe Card

-Sausage Blueberry Breakfast Casserole
+Sausage and Blueberry Breakfast Cake

 Ingredients